-Produce and compile regional monitoring data (protocol?) while considering harmonization at broader scales
+Produce and compile regional monitoring data (protocol?) while considering harmonization at broader scales, and can scaled down to ensure community based monitoring can be widely implemented..

 RESEARCH ACTION 2

-Research the concentration of contaminants transferred from plastics/debris to species of cultural importance (e.g. seals, polar bears), including the bio magnification and bioaccumulation of contaminants associated with plastic debris.
+Research the concentration of contaminants transferred from plastics/debris to species of cultural importance (e.g. seals, polar bears, fish), including the bio magnification and bioaccumulation of contaminants associated with plastic debris.

 RESEARCH ACTION 3